bschiffthaler/BatchMap/README.md

 ## Note for Windows users

 Windows is currently not able to parallelize R code using the `parallel` package.
-It is therefore **highly** recommended to use the
+It is therefore **highly** recommended to use the docker container [here](https://hub.docker.com/r/bschiffthaler/batchmap/).

 ## Vignette - tutorial

-After installation, you can read the user tutorial ('vignette') [here]().
+After installation, you can read the user tutorial ('vignette') [here](https://s3-eu-west-1.amazonaws.com/bschiffthaler/BatchMap.html).

 ## Citation